Ixrec/OuterWildsArchipelagoRandomizer/README.md

 - Random player & ship spawn, with spacesuit on, time loop started, and Launch Codes placed in a random location like most other items
 	- Random warp pad destinations should go well with this

-### Other Ideas

-- A dedicated tracker.
-Will probably be added to the in-game ship log, and contributed by GameWyrm, hence this does not have a target release yet.
+### (Non-Programmer) Help Wanted

+These are features I won't do myself, but if someone else would like these enough that they'd be willing to do the non-programming work for them (playtesting, drafting logic, listing/naming/describing locations, etc), and it turns out they are actually fun to play, I'll happily do the (small) programming part to finish them off.

-- Reducing or removing your starting oxygen, fuel, boost, etc? (would make some of these upgrades progression)
+- Further reducing your starting oxygen, fuel, boost, etc so some of their upgrades become progression items

-- Support `goal: random` by putting the goal somewhere in game, and having clearer feedback at the end if you haven't met the goal yet

-- Flavor Text and Hints:
-	- Edit various NPC conversations to account for you not starting off with many of your vanilla starting tools
-	- Edit various Nomai text to account for the Nomai codes progression items
-	- Edit the other astronauts' dialogue to offer hints about valuable item locations on their respective planets

-- "rumorsanity" (all the ship log rumors too), "textsanity" (every note, casette tape, Nomai text line, dialogue line, etc) settings?
+- "rumorsanity" setting (adds all the ship log "rumors", separately from the "facts")
+- "textsanity" setting (every note, casette tape, Nomai text line, dialogue line, etc?)
 - More base game progression items: Gravity crystals?
 The ability to move Nomai orbs?

+### Other Ideas (which may not happen)

+- In-game hints, by editing the other astronauts' dialogue trees to offer hints about valuable items or locations on their respective planets

+- Flavor Text: Edit various NPC conversations and Nomai texts to account for all the randomizer changes

-- More trap items/features, in particular try Anglerfish Trap again
+- More trap items/features.
+Try Anglerfish Trap again?
+HUD corruption trap?
+All surfaces have ice physics trap?

+- Turn the map screen into a `useful` item, or a trap that disables it?

 - "Log Hunt", where the goal is getting N ship logs?
 Similarly: a Relic Hunt like Outer Relics, or literally by interfacing with Outer Relics?

-- A generic API for other OW mods to declare their randomizable stuff???
+- A generic API for other OW mods to declare their randomizable stuff

-- Test compatibility with more OW mods
+- Test compatibility with more OW mods, especially the co-op mod Quantum Space Buddies

 ## Mod Compatibility